 The transfer of staff to Birmingham Children's Trust on 1 April 2018 has resulted in a transfer of pension assets and liabilities from the Council to the Children's Trust, which has impacted on the Council's accounts.
 We reviewed the value of this settlement for reasonableness.

 We identified a discrepancy of £6.1m between the value of liabilities transferred out of the Council's pension liability and that transferred into the Children's Trust pension liability.
+The pension fund has confirmed that this relates to differences in the duration of liabilities for each employer, which means the actuary has used a different discount rate.
+We are satisfied this approach appears reasonable and that although this results in a mismatch upon consolidation into the group accounts, the difference is immaterial.

+We also tested the data used to calculate the value of the settlement transaction.
+We noted that this was based on staff data from August 2017, which indicated 1421 members of the pension fund were expected to transfer.
+The actual number of pension fund members who transferred on 1 April 2018 was 1576, which is 11% higher than the numbers used in the actuary's estimate.
+The settlement transaction has resulted in a reduction in the Council's net pension liability of £81.8m during the year.
+Therefore we are satisfied that the estimation uncertainty that may arise due to the above does not indicate a risk of material misstatement estimation uncertainty.

-We understand that this relates to differences in assumptions used due to the timing of the calculations, and that the figures recognised in the Council's single entity net pension liability are more up to date.
-We are awaiting further corroboration of this explanation, so our work in this area is still in progress.
-We are satisfied that this does not indicate a risk of material misstatement within the estimate.
+We are satisfied that these issues do not indicate a risk of material misstatement within the estimate.